AFNI program: DriveSuma

 -view_surf_cont y/n: View surface controller

-labeled LABEL and make that surface
+labeled S_LABEL and make that surface

 be in focus.